dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 There's a difference between *predicting* the future and *taking a chance* on the future.

+---

 ## 18. The Law of Success

+> Success often leads to arrogance, and arrogance to failure.

+When people become successful they become less objective.
+Often they substitute their own judgment for what the market wants.

+Brilliant marketers can think like a prospect thinks.
+They put themselves in the shows of their customers.
+They don't impose their own view of the world on the situation.

+Like kings, chief executives rarely get honest opinions from their ministers.
+One strategy to combat this tendency is to visit the operations unannounced, or go in disguise.

 ---